 • The goal is to solve or fix current problems.

-• Need to take action, direct activity, demonstrate progress towards an outcome.
+• Overriding need to take action, direct activity, demonstrate progress towards an outcome.

-• Measurable or decisive endpoint to activity and engagement.
+• Prioritizes a measurable or decisive endpoint to activity and engagement.

-• Often named as a Task Force to indicate power and control.
+• Often names as a Task Force to dictate power and control.

 BEING – Process

-• A focus on preparation, personal responsibility, internal control and the present moment.
+• A focus on preparation, invitation to explore personal responsibility, internal control and the present moment.

 • The goal is to understand/explore an issue or idea.